Fed-BioMed deployment on multiple machines with VPN/containers

 This part of the tutorial is optionally executed on some nodes, after deploying the server.

-Optionally configure secure aggregation
+Optionally configure Joye-Libert secure aggregation

-Optionally configure secure aggregation for additional security:
+Optionally configure Joye-Libert secure aggregation:

 This part of the tutorial is optionally executed once on each node and once on the server.
 It is necessary before this component can use secure aggregation in an experiment.